RedwoodJS 4

 00:44:59 - Dom Saadi

-In this case, like.
-Yeah, so you wouldn't want that to start.
+In this case, yeah, you wouldn't want that to start.
 So we could go a couple directions here.
-We could like act like the authentication logic's all good and work with the other hooks and implement those.
-Or yeah, we could back it up and be like, our implementation's a little bugged, like, thanks everybody.
+We could act like the authentication logic's all good and work with the other hooks and implement those.
+Or we could back it up and be like, our implementation's a little bugged.
+Thanks, everybody.

 00:45:22 - Nick Taylor